What’s on in the Skegness area in the week ahead

 TUESDAY

 * The Mark’s Tuesday Walks group.
-Meeting at the Crown Hotel, in Drummond Road, Skegness.
+Meeting at the Market Place, Wainfleet.
 10-11am.

 * Burgh parish quiz.
 WI Hall.
 7.30pm.
 Teams of four allowed. £4 per team.
 To book, call 810194 before Sunday.